 A nicer spot is even further down this side at Mill Bay.
 The bay itself dries out so if you are a fin keeler with a 2m draught you will have to anchor quite a way out whereas a bilge keeler would be able to enter on the flood and dry out the quite close in on the gravelly bottom.
-The attraction here is that there’s a wee pub just round the corner from the north arm of the bay - but if you row ashore remember that, to get back, you’ll have a way to drag the dinghy when you leave the pub; unless, of course, you sit it out for twelve hours!!!!
+The attraction here was that there was a wee pub just round the corner from the north arm of the bay - but, sadly, we believe that that hostelry is no longer trading.
+If you row ashore remember that, to get back, you’ll have a way to drag the dinghy when you leave the pub; unless, of course, you sit it out for twelve hours!!!!
 Joking apart this is a pleasant little spot to spend a summers evening.

 Take care here to correctly identify this mid channel dan buoy (which may or may not be there as it is privately maintained); the old cement works are obscured by the artificial island from the “official” harbour buoy and will begin to open as one nears the old channel.
 The channel is no longer dredged but there is still a good 2.5 metres along it.
 There are also lead in marks by the old cement works; the front one is a red upright triangle nailed to a telegraph pole in position 54° 48.928’N, 005° 46' 049’W and the back one, a downward triangle 60M behind it (both shown on AC1237-0).
 The anchorage will be easily identified as there are small craft moorings here; just don’t cut the corner.

 This anchorage is likely to be busier than Mill Bay as there is a club house ashore servicing the local boats.
-Showers, toilets and a bar are available at the club house, they welcome visitors and there is usually a shindig of some sort or the other on Saturday nights.
+Showers, toilets and a bar may be available at the club house, they welcome visitors and there is usually a shindig of some sort or the other on Saturday nights but we have not been able to raise them for a while to confirm any details.
 There’s also a very posh hotel about half a mile up the road towards town.

 The only place to get full facilities is at the East Antrim Boat Club at Wymers Jetty.